SMARTHON/smarthon-docs-zh_TW/docs/smartcity/chapter1.md

 <span id="subtitle" >Step 2</span><P>
 On every 15 seconds, if the WiFi is connected, it will send data to ThingSpeak.<BR>

+* Use `if-statement` inside the `forever` loop to check `WiFi connected?` status
+* Snap the `Send Thingspeak key.....` block inside the `if-statement`
+* Fill in the `api key` from Thingspeak and the `temperature` values
+* Snap `pause` to the loop to wait 15 second<P>

 ![auto_fit](images/Ch1/Ch1_p3.png)<P>

 <span id="subtitle" >Step 3</span><P>
-If you want to show the thingspeak status, you can use the on Thingspeak Uploaded handler to get the variable for status and error code. <BR>
+If you want to show the thingspeak status, you can use the on Thingspeak Uploaded handler to get the variable for status and error code.
+You may use the OLED to display the status and error code.<BR>

+* Go to OLED Tab
+* Snap `initialize OLED with width 128 height 64` to `on start`
+* Snap the `show string` inside the `On Thingspeak Uploaded`
+* Draw the variable from `On Thingspeak Uploaded` to the `show string` block placeholder.<BR>

 ![auto_fit](images/Ch1/Ch1_p4.png)<P>